rstemmer/musicdb/docs/source/index.rst

 Quick Development Start
 -----------------------

-Here are some links to places worth reading before starting improving MusicDB:
+Here are some links to places worth reading before starting with working on the MusicDB code:

    * An overview of the whole MusicDB Environment: :doc:`/basics/overview`
-   * Adding a new column into the music database: :mod:`lib.db.musicdb`
+   * Adding a new column into the music database: :mod:`musicdb.lib.db.musicdb`
    * Creating a new command line module: :doc:`/basics/mods`
-   * Creating a new MusicDB API module: Place the file at ``mdbapi/*.py`` and follow :doc:`/basics/concept`
-   * Adding a new option to the MusicDB Configuration: :mod:`lib.cfg.musicdb`
+   * Adding a new option to the MusicDB Configuration: :mod:`musicdb.lib.cfg.musicdb`

-The best way to start learning how a feature works is by starting reading the UI module description.
+The best way to start learning how a feature works is by starting reading the API module description.
-Then reading the documentation of the API class, followed by the documentation of the used library classes.

 .. toctree::
    :maxdepth: 1